Thesleekcoder/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Create a program that generates random valid passwords for the program 101-crackme.
+Write a function that prints every other character of a string, starting with the first character, followed by a new line.